Palais Kinsky: History

 The palace has a yellow and white façade, and a richly decorated staircase with frescoed ceilings, mirrors and statues.
 In 1784, it was sold to the noble Kinsky family.

-Matilde Kinsky inherited the Palace and married an Argentine: Mr. Martinez de Hoz.
+Matilde Kinsky inherited the Palace and married the Argentine Martinez de Hoz.
 The Palais became the Argentine embassy for a decade in the 1960s.

 Palais Kinsky underwent renovation in the late 1990s and was restored to its earlier design.
 The rooms have Baroque frescoed ceilings and expensive parquet floors.
 The palace is used for auction events (Auktionshaus im Kinsky) and receptions, and it houses shops and a restaurant named Freyung 4.
 It was also used for the final-status negotiations between Serbian and Kosovo Albanians in EU-sponsored negotiations.